Hedwig von Restorff: Results of von Restorff's studies

 Participants obtained better recall of the isolated materials on the list than they did the homogeneous items.
 When an isolated item appeared earlier in the list of items, perceptual salience, or information that is the focus on one's attention, was not necessary for creating the isolation effect.
 Overall, what the von Restorff experiments found was that the isolation of an item in a list against the homogeneous pairs improves the learning of that isolated item.
 Von Restorff's findings suggest that for the isolation effect to occur, focused attention on the different or isolated item is necessary.
 The differentiated attention comes from either the perceptual salience or contextual difference of the isolated item.

 Legacy

 The effect of distinctiveness on memory is a topic that researchers have continued to study.
 The substantial contribution that von Restorff made to the theory of the isolation effect can still be seen today.
 It influenced a number of studies expanding on the topic that continue even today.
 Different perspectives on the von Restorff effect have stemmed from her work, such as Hunt and Lamb focusing on the balance of the listed items instead of the isolate.
-A study by Fabiani and Donchin explored the amount of items recalled based upon whether the participant recalled isolated items or not.
+A study by Karis, Fabiani and Donchin explored the amount of items recalled based upon whether the participant recalled isolated items or not.
 They found that the more isolated items a participant recalled, the more overall items they recalled.

+Hedwig von Restorff is a rare instance among psychologists to have discovered an effect and have it named after them, the most known likely being the Stroup effect, which is also an effect impacting memory.
+The fact that von Restorff was a woman adds further to the uniqueness of this eponym.

+The research on the isolation effect has not finished in the 20th century, being examined in the 2020s in neuroimaging study, using the fMRI.
+The von Restorff effects holds importance in research of cognitive sciences, psychology to this day.

+In 1984, a scientific article by Karis, Fabiani, and Donchin gained significant attention, examining individual differences in the impact of von Restorff effect, receiving over 600 scientific citations.
+Earlier studies by R. Reed Hunt of the University of Texas at San Antonio or W.P.
+Wallace provide good overview, gaining attention of around 450 citations each since their publishing.

+In 2025, an article online by Roberto Lisandro from the Medium website describes and explains how to apply the findings related to the memory effect during creation of graphic design.
+The Laws of UX website includes von Restorff effect among "best practices that designers can consider when building user interfaces".